lsm-algorithmic-enjoy/meme-maker/README.md

 # Making painting app by using Vanilla JS

-Vanilla JS portfolio project
-Practice Canvas API
+Vanilla JS project for Practice Canvas API